cynthiateeters/hap-blog-starter/content/blog/hybit-fonts-lab.md

 My 12 files totaled over 800KB.
 The single variable font file? **180KB.** I was downloading 4.5 times more data for LESS flexibility!

+{% hapPose "juggles", "HAP juggling 12 font files", 360 %}

 I thought she was joking.
 I actually said, "That can't be real."
 But it is.
 Variable fonts are REAL, and they're the future.

 ## What Prof. Teeters taught me

-{% hapPose "brain-explodes", "HAP's mind blown by variable fonts", 180 %}
+{% hapPose "brain-explodes", "HAP's mind blown by variable fonts", 360 %}

 The biggest lesson: **Modern typography is about systems, not individual choices.**